Paouky/paouky-docs/docs/technical/introduction/commitments.md

 ## Blinding Factor

-The issue is solved by adding a blinding factor `r`, which is a random 256-bit integer used to blind the value so that it can’t be guessed and uncovered.
+The issue is solved by adding a blinding factor r, which is a random 256-bit integer (range 0 to 2^256, same as a typical private key) used to blind the value so that it can’t be guessed and uncovered.

 We could try adding the blinding factor by comitting `(8+r)*G` and then revealing `8` and `r`.
 But, doing so breaks the binding property of the commitment, because instead of revealing value `8` and blinding factor `r`, we could reveal `7` and `r+1` or any other value.